-From the 14th century to the 18th century, Lytes Cary Manor was the home of the Lyte family.
-The founder of that family was William le Lyte, who was a feudal tenant of the estate as early as 1286.
-We believe that his grandson Peter built the chapel which dates back to 1343.
+From the 13th century to the 18th century, Lytes Cary Manor was the home of the Lyte family.
+The founder of that family was William le Lyte, who was a feudal tenant of the estate as early as 1286. it is believed that his grandson Peter built the chapel which dates back to 1343.

 The house as it stands today is filled with the collection lovingly restored and used by the Jenners, who bequeathed it to the National Trust in 1949.